Lexical convergence and collective identities on Facebook: Introduction

 Like other kinds of social media sites, Facebook posts have options that allow members of the site to respond to them by creating a comment.
 As an interactive context, Facebook comment threads are polylogal, where a comment can respond either to a post or to another comment in a thread.
 Namely, comments represent the way in which collective debates take form around the topic promoted by posts, and from which collective identities can emerge.
 Far from promoting shared interests between the co-commenters, Facebook pages could be co-opted as contexts in which rapport-threatening disagreements take place.
 The collective identities utilized by users who comment on these pages are therefore an important resource that might reinforce a single, shared social identity that is in line with the stated focus of the page, or that might differentiate one commenter from another.
 In the mediated context of interaction represented by the comment thread, the options for representing the commenters' collective identities are construed through the lexico-grammatical choices made by users when they are writing a comment \cite{Page2018}.

 Here we first compare the lexical choices of the two echo chambers emerging around science and conspiracy narratives, both at individual and collective levels.
-Then, by focusing on the comment thread of a post, we test whether more conversation (intended as co-commenting activity) leads to lexical convergence, and whether the membership to the same echo chamber of both the co-commenters is a necessary condition for their lexical convergence to grow.
-Namely, we investigate whether the lexical choices of co-commenters polarized towards the same content, represent a proxy for the emergence of collective identities within the same echo chamber, or they simply reveal that people must agree on a common vocabulary for achieving communication.
-To this purpose, the cross interactions - i.e., interactions on posts where users from both communities commented, are used as a benchmark.
+Then, by focusing on the comment thread of a post, we test whether more conversation (intended as co-commenting activity) leads to lexical convergence.
+Namely, we investigate whether the lexical choices of co-commenters represent a proxy for the emergence of polarization and collective identities.

 In the analysis, we first characterize the polarization of the users with respect to conspiracy or science contents by accounting for their liking activity, and we show that users are clearly split into two groups with opposing polarization.
 Moreover, users concentrate their commenting activity almost entirely on posts from pages of their own community.
-Despite such high level of segregation between the two groups of users, we show that they both adopt very similar vocabularies and use the same word with almost the same frequency, both at the individual and the collective level.
-Nevertheless, the minority of words exhibiting significant differences in frequency occurrence from one community to another, provide important insights about the kind of information processed by the two groups of users and about the overall sentiment expressed in their comments.
+Despite such high level of segregation, we show that the two communities of users adopt very similar vocabularies and use the same word with almost the same frequency, both at the individual and the collective level.
+Nevertheless, the minority of words exhibiting significant differences in frequency occurrence from one community to another, provide important insights about the kind of information processed by the two communities of users and about the overall sentiment expressed in their comments.

-A static comparison of the lexical convergence between co-commenters as a function of their number of interactions, suggests a positive correlation between these two variables, both in the case of interactions between co-commenters polarized towards the same content as well as in the case of cross interactions.
-Nevertheless, a temporal analysis of how lexical convergence evolves through time, suggests that this trend is a proxy of the emergence of collective identities in the case of co-commenters polarized towards the same content, whereas during cross interactions it is more likely due to the mere need for a common vocabulary to achieve communication than to real opinion convergence \cite{ZolloPONE2017}.
-Nonetheless, the fact that even users with opposing views try to coordinate their lexical choices when joining a discussion, suggests that a dialogue between competing parties is possible and indeed it should be stimulated in an attempt to smooth polarization and to reduce both the risk and the consequences of misinformation.
+A static comparison of the lexical convergence between co-commenters as a function of their number of interactions, suggests a positive correlation between these two variables.
+Furthermore, the analysis of how lexical convergence evolves through time suggests that this trend could be a proxy for the emergence of polarization and collective identities.